-SiteGround promises an uptime of 99.99% for all plans.
+SiteGround review promises an uptime of 99.99% for all plans.
 The key difference is that GoGeek has almost 0 downtimes and a better response times in comparison to the two other plans.
 GrowBig and GoGeek plans can also handle more or less 500 visitors at the same time.
 GoGeek, especially showed impressive response time even with more than a thousand requests per second.

 Backup and Storage

 GoGeek has 10gb more web space storage allocation than the GrowBig plan and 20gb more than the StartUp plan.
 All three plans receive free 30 copies of auto daily backups but only GrowBig and GoGeek plan users will have access to free backup restores.
 Free backups on demand is a geeky feature available only on GoGeek plans.